puntonim/painl.es/_posts/2014-10-26-gsoc-anniversary.md

 *Google Summer of Code* is a program meant to foster the [Free and Open Source Software (FOSS)](http://en.wikipedia.org/wiki/Free_and_open-source_software) world and thus the attendees of the 10 year anniversary event were techies involved in some FOSS project.
-After chatting with many on them, I realized that FOSS people can be of two type, based on the nature of their motivation.
+After chatting with many on them, I realized that FOSS people can be of two types, based on the nature of their motivation.

 The *first type* of volunteers has a strong passion for **technology**.
 Their contribution to the FOSS world